Frequently Asked Questions

 What is the USC Good Neighbors Campaign?

-The USC Good Neighbors Campaign is USC’s vehicle for raising money to support USC Neighborhood Outreach, United Way and other nonprofit organizations (using United Way as a processing agent).
+The USC Good Neighbors Campaign is USC’s vehicle for raising money to support USC Good Neighbor grants, United Way and other nonprofit organizations (using United Way as a processing agent).

-USC Neighborhood Outreach, created in 1993, is a nonprofit organization that provides financial support to university-community partnerships involving collaboration between USC faculty and staff and local nonprofit organizations that have a visible, positive impact on the neighborhoods surrounding the University Park and Health Sciences campuses.
+USC Good Neighbor grants, created in 1993, provide financial support to university-community partnerships involving collaboration between USC faculty and staff and local nonprofit organizations that have a visible, positive impact on the neighborhoods surrounding the University Park and Health Sciences campuses.

 I don’t live near either USC campus.
 Why should I give to the USC Good Neighbors Campaign?